codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-10-fu7.md

-In this stage, you'll add support for removing the a specified zset member.
+In this stage, you'll add support for removing multiple zset members using the `ZREM` command.

 ## The `ZREM` command (Removing multiple members)